Spirals-Team/librepair-experiments/README.md

 | repairnator.maven.npefix.log              |                    715 |
 | repairnator.npefix.results                |                    289 |

+#### Content of the files

+* **repairnator.maven.nperepair.log**: it contains Maven log information about the building of a project executed by NPEFix;
+* **repairnator.maven.npefix.log**: it contains Maven log information about the execution of the test cases performed by NPEFix;
+* **repairnator.npefix.results**: it contains information about the execution of NPEFix, such as if it was successful or not.

 ### Repairnator Astor files

 Astor is the third program repair tool used during the experiment and it has been used starting from September 2017.
 There are 4 files related to the execution of Astor that can be found in the branches, as reported in the following table: